virgili0/Virgilio/docs/contributing.md

 Link here all prerequisites.

 ## Time to complete
-Give here an estimation of the time needed to walk through the contents and to tackle the practice part.
+Give here an estimation of the time needed to walk through the contents and to tackle the practice part (if any).

 # Index
  - [Section A](#section-a)